Imprint or Line: Harlequin Temptation #367

 Final Analysis of Forbidden Fantasy

-As long as I have memory, Tiffany White’s Forbidden Fantasy is a book I will never forget reading.
-Hopefully, if you pick it up, you’ll feel the same way, just for a slightly different reason.
+As long as I have a memory, Forbidden Fantasy by Tiffany White is a romance I will never forget reading.
+Hopefully, if you pick it up, you’ll feel the same way.